Posts table image options

 The default image size is

-You can either set the image size option globally on the plugin settings page, or add it directly to the shortcode for individual tables.
+You can set the image size option globally in the settings page, or add it directly to the shortcode for individual tables.

 medium image size:

 [posts_table columns="image,title,content" image_size="medium"]

 My images are displaying in the wrong size